XavierSpycy/hands-on-lora/examples/llama_chinese/README.md

 ## Additional Information
 > [!IMPORTANT]
 > Deployment-related updates will not be posted here.
-For detailed deployment updates, please refer to our repository:: [llama-ops](https://github.com/XavierSpycy/llama-ops).
+For detailed deployment updates, please refer to our repository: [llama-ops](https://github.com/XavierSpycy/llama-ops).

 - How to use:
     - **Install dependencies** such as torch, transformers, modelscope, etc.